-- York Test - Candidate Physical Ability Test (CPAT) - Canadian Forces Fire Marshall's Firefighter Pre-Entry Fitness Evaluation (CFFM's FPFE) - An equivalent assessment, with the written pre-approval of the SJRFD.
+- York Test

+- Candidate Physical Ability Test (CPAT)

+- ▲ Canadian Forces Fire Marshall's Firefighter Pre-Entry Fitness Evaluation (CFFM's FPFE)

 Candidates are able to use any facility that is accredited with providing a formal certificate in the Job-Related (Physical) Tests outlined above.
-Candidates should be cognizant of time frames, should he/she choose to complete a Job-Related (Physical) Test not listed above as he/she will require preapproval by the SJRFD.

-▲ Please note: Candidates need to ensure that they conduct a VO2 max test with the Job-Related (Physical) Testing.
+Please note: Candidates need to ensure that they conduct a VO2 max test with the Job-Related (Physical) Testing.
 If the facility does not conduct VO2 max testing as part of the assessment, the candidate is responsible to obtain the VO2 max test through another facility and provide all proper documentation.
 The minimum acceptable score on the VO2 max test for SJRFD firefighter applicants is 42.5 ml/kg/min (relative oxygen consumption) or higher.
 This MUST be indicated on the documentation.
 Failure to provide proper documentation will result in the candidate being screened out of the process.